-After much anticipation, the 80th annual Sturgis Motorcycle Rally is here.
+After much anticipation, the 80th annual is here.
 For those of us not attending, the Sturgis Motorcycle Museum has set up a webcam outside its location at the intersection of Main Street and Junction Avenue to observe the festivities.
 I've spent some time watching it this week, and after attending myself last year it's a very familiar sight.
 Lots of bikes, lots of big American cruisers and baggers, lots of leather, and lots of people, just like last year.

 That's the problem.

 The world has fundamentally changed in the past year thanks to COVID-19.
 Literally every event I planned to attend this year has been canceled.
 While masks and social distancing are encouraged for health reasons, they've become a political debate rather than a scientific one.
 After several months in a lockdown that also tanked the economy (ironically, except for motorcycle sales), many places have opened up again despite not having the coronavirus under control, sending infections and deaths spiking upward.